tensorflow/tfx/CONTRIBUTING.md

 `TFX_DEPENDENCY_SELECTOR` environment variable, and supply our nightly package index URL when installing TFX.

+> NOTE: Please use the latest version of `pip` (Possibly after 21.0) before
+> running following commands.
+TFX works well with the new dependency resolver
+> from TFX 0.30.0. `pip install --upgrade pip` should upgrade pip.

 You can install TFX source code in a virtual environment in editable (`-e`) mode, which will pick up your local changes immediately without re-installing every time.